-Initiative 6.1.1: Use a Route Monitoring System to examine fixed-route services on an annual basis and make revisions to low-performing services as needed, including transitioning to mobility on demand solutions where and when warranted.
+Initiative 6.1.1: Use the Route Monitoring Program to examine fixed-route services on an annual basis and make revisions to low-performing services as needed, including transitioning to mobility on demand solutions where and when warranted.

 Initiative 6.1.2: Conduct a survey at least every two years to obtain passenger information including user demographics, travel behavior characteristics, transfer activity, and user satisfaction.